Toufool/AutoSplit/README.md

 #### Capture Region

 - This is the region that your split images are compared to.
 Usually, this is going to be the full game screen.
-- Click "Select Region"
+- Click "Select Region".
 - Click and drag to form a rectangle over the region you want to capture.
 - Adjust the x, y, width, and height of the capture region manually to make adjustments as needed.
-- If you want to align your capture region by using a reference image, click "Align Region"
+- If you want to align your capture region by using a reference image, click "Align Region".
 - You can freely move the window that the program is capturing, but resizing the window will cause the capture region to change.
 - Once you are happy with your capture region, you may unselect Live Capture Region to decrease CPU usage if you wish.
 - You can save a screenshot of the capture region to your split image folder using the Take Screenshot button.